Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Fighting Noise with Noise

-Algorithm \ref{algorithm1} plays a key role in removing most irrelevant variables, but can introduce selection bias into causal effect estimate.
-A classical approach to deal with selection bias is sample splitting.
-Below, we discuss how sample splitting can be implemented in the present context.
+Algorithm \ref{alg:rmSpurious} plays a key role in removing irrelevant variables but can introduce selection bias into causal estimation and jeopardize the validity of inference.
+A classical approach to addressing these challenges is sample splitting.
 Divide data into two halves: $H_1$ of size $n_1$ and $H_2$ of size $n_2$.
-The first subsample is used to identify and remove the irrelevant variables, corresponding to Steps 0--3 of Algorithm \ref{algorithm1}.
-On the second subsample, we apply an additional joint thresholding step to further estimate relevant variables to the exposure.
-Then we use the proposed mode finding algorithm in Step 4 of Algorithm \ref{algorithm1} to identify the valid instruments and estimate the causal effect.
-These steps are summarized in Algorithm \ref{algorithm2}, with details discussed in Section \ref{sec:sample-split}, both in the supplementary materials.

-Although sample splitting can deal with selection bias in theory, it results in smaller samples used for identifying valid instruments and in the final estimation step.
-This can lead to reduced efficiency and imprecise inference in smaller samples, which may outweigh the benefits of removing selection bias.
-We observe this effect in some of our simulations reported in Section \ref{simulations}.
+To accommodate sample splitting in the present context, we implement Algorithm \ref{alg:rmSpurious} on the first sample $H_1$.
+Then on the second sample $H_2$, we use a mode-finding algorithm to estimate valid IVs from the remaining candidates obtained via $H_1$, followed by causal estimation and inference.
+This procedure is outlined in Algorithm \ref{alg:ssplit}.
+See details in Section \ref{sec:sample-split} of the supplement.